jeremyakers/snowflake-utilities/README.md

 ---

 ## Troubleshooting
-- “Cannot open file '@.../file' with mode 'w'” inside Snowflake: writing to stage is done via PUT; ensure you’re using the stored procedure or running in an environment with a Snowpark session.
-- “syntax error ... unexpected 'FROM'” on CREATE NOTEBOOK: ensure the statement includes a notebook object name before `FROM`, e.g. `CREATE NOTEBOOK mynotebook FROM '...'
-MAIN_FILE = '...'` ([docs](https://docs.snowflake.com/en/sql-reference/sql/create-notebook)).
 - Permissions: The role must have `CREATE NOTEBOOK` on the schema and `USAGE` on the database and schema.
 - External access: If fetching markdown over HTTPS in the stored procedure, ensure the `EXTERNAL ACCESS INTEGRATION` is set and allowed.